-A rear egress pathway is provided along the eastern property line and is separated from the adjacent property by a 6-foot tall wall and a landscaping strip.
-This pathway is also screened and buffered from the adjacent parking and loading driveway by a 7-foot wide stormwater planter that is planted with trees and ground cover.
-Near the public sidewalk on NW Glisan Street, this pathway widens and the wall turns into an open steel fence, helping to create a sense of transition from the private space to the public realm beyond.
+A rear egress pathway is provided near the eastern property line and is separated from the adjacent property by a 6-foot tall wall and a landscaping setback.
+This pathway is also protected from the adjacent parking and loading driveway by a steel guardrail that matches guardrails found elsewhere on the building.
+Near the public sidewalk on NW Glisan Street, this pathway widens, the wall terminates, and the landscape setback narrows, helping to create a sense of transition from the private space to the public realm beyond, while also accommodating the site's underground transformer, keeping it out of the pedestrian through-zone on the NW Glisan Street or NW $23^{\rm rd}$ Avenue sidewalks.